 Maple-Gingerbread Layer Cake with Salted Maple Caramel Sauce

 I'm going to include the original recipe below as it was written.
 However, I chose to leave the imitation maple extract out of my recipe.
 It makes me slightly ill to think about using imitation maple anything in a recipe cooked in my kitchen.
 I added the maple sugar and called it a day.

 The caramel sauce made more than was needed for this recipe, so I used an extra drizzle on the slices when I served them.
-The sauce was equally good over some Ben & Jerry's vanilla ice cream, so it wasn't a bad thing to have more than needed.
-This step can also be completed prior to baking the cake so you're not so rushed.
+The sauce was equally good over some Ben & Jerry's vanilla ice cream, nobody was disappointed about having extra.
+This step can also be completed the day before baking the cake so you're not as rushed.

+Maple-Gingerbread Layer Cake with Salted Maple Caramel Sauce